Kittatinny Regional High School

-The Kittatinny Regional High School is a six-year comprehensive regional public high school and school district in Sussex County, in the U.S. state of New Jersey, serving students in seventh through twelfth grades from five municipalities in the northwest area of the county, which are Fredon Township, Hampton Township, Sandyston Township, Stillwater Township and Walpack Township.
+The Kittatinny Regional High School is a six-year comprehensive regional public high school and school district in Sussex County, in the U.S. state of New Jersey, serving students in seventh through twelfth grades from five municipalities in the northwest area of the county, which are the townships of Fredon, Hampton, Sandyston, Stillwater and Walpack.
 It is the only school in the Kittatinny Regional High School District.
 The high school is located on a 96 acres campus in Hampton Township, about seven minutes outside of the county seat of Newton.

-As of the 2023–24 school year, the school had an enrollment of 752 students and 77.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.
-There were 48 students (6.4% of enrollment) eligible for free lunch and 25 (3.3% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 733 students and 71.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
+There were 82 students (11.2% of enrollment) eligible for free lunch and 31 (4.2% of students) eligible for reduced-cost lunch.

 The district participates in the Interdistrict Public School Choice Program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
 Available slots are announced annually by grade.